The 5 Steps I would Follow if I was starting my Doll Making Business.

 But you will be your own boss, you will make dolls, you will play with fabrics and yarns as part of your job, and you will get to make some pretty awesome relationships with your customers and your colleagues.

 I honestly can’t see doing anything else for a living.
-I am so happy doing what I do, that time spent away from doll making is usually spent somewhere else masterminding what other aspects I can grow or learn. it is my passion, my profession, my vocation and my calling.
+I am so happy doing what I do, that time spent away from doll making is usually spent somewhere else masterminding what other aspects I can grow or learn about.
+It is my passion, my profession, my vocation and my calling.
 All in one tiny and incredibly challenging package.

 I don’t just make dolls for a living.
 I help others play.
 I co-create stories with children, young and old.
 I facilitate others being creative and learning doll making.